sungbin/STAR/README.md

 (2) Aceessing a directory
-  - What is the _path_ of a. ile?
+  - What is the _path_ of a file?
 How it is different from the _name_ of a file?
-  - Write a program that enumerates the aths of all files under a. iven directory and its subdirectories recursively
+  - Write a program that enumerates the paths of all files under a given directory and its subdirectories recursively
   - Write a program that copies the entire files and the directory structrue of a given path to another specified path

 (3) Retrieving file attribute
   - What is a regular file?
-Howw one can check if a file is a regular file or not?
+How one can check if a file is a regular file or not?
   - How one can find the size of a file?